am-2292/hacker-hub/README.md

 - FLIPPER ZERO: This tool uses RFIDs, NFCs, RF frequencies, etc. once cloned to bypass access controls.
 - WIFI PINEAPPLE: It creates a fake Wi-Fi hotspot that appears legitimate.
 It can intercept data as well as perform website redirection and malware injections on any connect device, without the device owner’s knowledge.
 ### MOBILE APPS
-- Droid Sheep: This app allows you to intercept web session profiles over a network.
+- Droid Sheep (https://droidsheep.info/): This app allows you to intercept web session profiles over a network.
 It can capture session cookies, allowing you to test the security of web applications and ensure they are protected against session hi-jacking.
 - AndroRat: A remote admin and security tool for identifying device vulnerabilities.
 - Zanti: This is a mobile penetration testing toolkit that lets you assess the security of your network, detailing recommendations for securing any identified vulnerabilities.
 - Fing Fing: Actively scan your network, providing detailed information on connected devices as well as alerting you to any unauthorized devices detected in your network.